Where It All Began and Continues to Grow

-Click on one of the options below and discover CMMB's programs and initiatives in Haiti.
+Click on the pin icons to discover CMMB's programs and initiatives in Haiti.

-Restoring Health & Improving Human Dignity for Women & Children
+Restoring Health and Improving Human Dignity for Women and Children

 HIV prevalence in Haiti remains one of the highest in the Western Hemisphere.
 Women continue to be at greater risk, with HIV prevalence nearly double that of men.
 When Jeanne was diagnosed with HIV, she thought her life was over.
-She is one of 1,600 patients who receive care and treatment as part of the SIDALE (“AIDS Go Away”) program at Hôpital Sacré Coeur in Milot.
+She receives care and treatment as part of the SIDALE (“AIDS Go Away”) program at Hôpital Sacré Coeur in Milot.

 CMMB Mothers' Clubs were founded on the following wisdom: educate a woman and you educate a nation.
 Mothers receive education on maternal and child health, including the importance of hygiene and sanitation.
 Upon successful graduation, participants have the opportunity to receive basic math training and become part of a microloan program.

-After graduating from a Mothers' Club in Côtes-de-Fer, Ketia received a microloan from the local savings group (less than $35 UDS) and opened a small bakery.
+After graduating from a Mothers' Club in Côtes-de-Fer, Ketia received a microloan from the local savings group (less than US$35) and opened a small bakery.
 Her bread and rolls sell out every day.
-Ketia is a successful entrepreneur.
-Her small business has changed the life of her family.
+Ketia is now a successful entrepreneur whose small business has changed the life of her family.
 The additional income helps pay for nutritious food and means savings for the future.
 Ketia is proud of her bakery and the ability to show other women in her community what is possible.Read more

 Côtes-de-Fer is an area of debilitating poverty and intense need.
-Although a modest clinic serves the area now, the closest hospital is more than two hours away.
-The distance, and price of transport makes critical treatment inaccessible to many.
+For many years the area’s 50,000 residents could seek care from a rudimentary clinic nearby—or travel two to three hours to reach a hospital.
+The distance and price of transport make critical treatment inaccessible to many.

-In partnership with Mercy Health, CMMB began construction of the Bishop Joseph M. Sullivan Center for Health in 2013.
-Specialty services will include eye care, rehabilitation and prosthetics for amputees, general surgery, OB/GYN and dental services, among others.Read more
+In partnership with Mercy Health, CMMB began planning the Bishop Joseph M. Sullivan Center for Health in 2013 and broke ground in 2015.
+Specialty services include general surgery, OB/GYN and dental services.Read more

 Help Us Increase Our ImpactDonatePartner